RPGrimes/Boris_Bikes/README.md

 # Boris_Bikes :bike:

 Task from Week 1 on the Makers bootcamp.
-This task was completed during daily pair-programming sessions with a different partner daily.
+This task was completed during daily pair-programming sessions with a new partner daily.

 Day 1 partner --> [Courtney Stow](https://github.com/Court534) - Challenges 1 to 10 completed